shubhamwani96/Shubham_Wani_UIAssignment/src/composites/rewardPoints/README.md

-# RewardsPoints Composite
+# RewardPoints Composite

-RewardsPoints works as a composite which return table by importing calculateMonthlyRewardPoints Data function.
+RewardPoints works as a composite which return table by importing calculateMonthlyRewardPoints Data function.